j-girardi/Tese/README.md

 # Tese
-Código usado no concentrador de dados (Raspberry Pi)
+concentratorFinal-Raspi.py is the file of the code developed for the concentrator (Raspberry Pi) used in the thesis.